How to Secure Distributed Filters Under Sensor Attacks: Introduction

-A large number of distributed filters for sensor networks have been proposed in the literature, e.g., \cite{olfati2007distributed,Battistelli2015Consensus,liu2015event}.
-These filters, however, would not work well in attack scenarios like Fig. \ref{fig:attack_networks} for two reasons: One is that the attacker would destroy the probability distribution of the observations by injecting attack signals with any distribution.
-Then the filtering gain prior-designed based on the error distribution is no longer suitable in the observation update.
-The other reason is that once a sensor is under attack, based on the eavesdropping knowledge on the systems and the algorithms, the attacker can strategically inject faulty observations to degrade the estimation performance.
-Thus for the scenario in Fig. \ref{fig:attack_networks}, the following questions are worthy investigating \begin{enumerate} \item How to modify a distributed filter such that it is resilient when some sensors are under attack? \item What is the maximal number of attacked sensors, under which filter stability is guaranteed? \item How to detect which sensors are attacked and how to remove their influence on the filter performance? \end{enumerate}
+A large number of distributed filters for sensor networks have been proposed in the literature, e.g., \cite{Battistelli2015Consensus,liu2015event}.
+These filters, however, would not work well in attack scenarios like Fig.~\ref{fig:attack_networks}. {In order to degrade filter performance, an attacker can strategically inject false data into the observations of attacked sensors based on its knowledge of systems.
+When probability distributions of the observations are affected, the filters prior-designed based on the distributions are no longer effective.} For the scenario in Fig.~\ref{fig:attack_networks}, the following questions are answered in this paper: \begin{enumerate} \item How to design a distributed filter such that it is resilient {when the sensor network is under FDI attacks}? \item What is the maximal number of sensors { under FDI attacks}, such that filter stability is guaranteed? \item How to detect which sensors are attacked and how to remove their influence on the filter performance? \end{enumerate}

-\subsection{Related work}
+\subsection{Related Work}